ouravantgarde/red-rainbow/competitors.md

 %-st**Health** : 600

-%-fdCherries are ambient and beautiful things that migrate between the facets in flocks; They quell the violence and mania around them.
+%-fdCherries are ambient and beautiful things that migrate between the facets in flocks.
+They seem to quell the violence and mania around them.

 %-se\[-\] **Abilities**

 Cherries always come in flocks of two to five, and move together as such.
-They rapidly spread out if one of them takes 33% of their health in damage.
+They rapidly spread out if one takes too much damage.

-Cherries will %%db**Lull**++% things around them, including Avnlyla. **Lulled** beings can't use abilities, jump, or be enraged.
-They also move 50% slower and take 80% less damage.
+Cherries will %%db**Lull**++% actors around them, excluding other Cheries. **Lulled** beings are silenced, disarmed, can not jump or dash, and take 80% less damage.
+Anytime something **Lulled** takes damage, every Cherry a gains a stack of %%pa**Distress**++%.

-INCOMPLETE INCOMPLETE
+Anytime something dies, every Cherry will consume a stack of **Distress** to invade the closest target, quickly flying past with their flowing tendrils and marking them with a glowing %%db**Inhibition**++%. **Inhibition** is a stacking debuff that causes any damage dealt by the affected actor to cost health(A rate of 100 damage = 4% of current health as self damage.
+This self damage is light damage and can't damage you below 20% health).
+This self damage is siphoned to all Cherries, which will increase their max health.
+Stacks will be consumed for every 40% of max health as self damage taken, one at a time, which is the only way to get rid of **Inhibition** besides cleanses.
+Every stack beyond the first increases the current health as self damage by 2%.

 \[-\] **Compendium Entry - "Angel Eyes"**